 We collect personal information including but not limited to your first name, surname, email address (both personal and business), telephone number, residential address, job title, company name, financial information, job function, location, sector, CV, identification documents, evidence of right to work (RTW), educational records, work history, next of kin and emergency contact details, references and links to your professional profiles available in the public domain and on social media, such as LinkedIn and corporate websites.

-Where we collect your information through publicly available sources as set out above, we may do this with the aid of software programmes, such as Daxtra, Lusha and idibu.
-These programmes are given parameters on the requirements of a role and search through publicly available sources to find such candidates.
+Where we collect your information through some of the sources mentioned above, we may do this with the aid of software programmes such as Daxtra and idibu.
+These programmes are given parameters on the requirements of a role and search through the lawfully collected data to find suitable candidates for a given role.
 They are designed to only output information on candidates that meet the search criteria.
-Where we use these programmes, their use is restricted to only searching for information (e.g. job title, location, skillset) from public sites where there is a reasonable expectation that such information may be collected and used by recruiters for the purpose of sourcing candidates for different job roles.
+Where we use these programmes, their use is restricted to only searching for information (e.g. job title, location, skillset) from the data sources we have provided it and solely based on the criteria we have set for that search.

 We will use your data so that we can provide our services to you, including: